ixanza/Equanimity/README.md

 1. Open Wabbajack
 2. Click Load Modlist from Disk
 3. Select the latest Equanimity.wabbajack downloaded in the Preparations step above
-4. Set the Installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files, Desktop.
+4. Set the Installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files or Desktop.
 Put it somewhere easy like `C:/Modlists/Equanimity`).
 The downloads path should automatically fill in following the installation path.
 5. Click the start/play button.
 6. Wait for Wabbajack to finish